br3ndonland/udacity-fsnd/01-foundations/git/git.md

   > The version control tool, Git, can do all of those things - and more!!! (bet you didn't see that coming!)
 So have I sold you yet on the awesomeness that is Git?
 I hope so, cause we're about to dive into it in the next section.
 - Terms: see ud123-git-keyterms.pdf

-### 2.04.
+### Lesson 1 part 4.
 Mac/Linux setup

-- I installed the bash configuration.
+- I installed the bash prompt configuration.
 - It took me a few tries to set Sublime Text 3 as the Git editor.
 Got it to work with `$ git config --global core.editor "'/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl' -n -w"`

 #### Instructor notes